Kong/docs.konghq.com/app/konnect/analytics/index.md

 You can select a time period using the **time period** drop-down menu.
 The intervals aggregate data at different increments of time.

+## Interactive data exploration

+{{site.konnect_short_name}} offers the capability to explore and visualize any data collected by {{site.konnect_short_name}}, including traffic metrics, within **Analytics** using a straightforward, interactive interface.
+This feature supports the creation of custom reports.
+You can leverage this tool to create dashboards analysis and visualization efforts, enabling detailed exploration and enhanced understanding of their data directly from the web interface.
+This facilitates a more personalized approach to monitoring and optimizing API performance based on comprehensive data insights.

 ### Export analytics data

 Export API traffic data into a CSV file for any graph in Konnect.